digitalocean-labs/goldfish/README.md

 # Goldfish Secrets

-Browser-based single-use sharing of secrets, using a local SQLite database, or a remote Redis server, to store browser-encrypted secrets.
+Browser-based single-use sharing of secrets, using a server-local SQLite database, or a remote Redis server, to store browser-encrypted secrets.

 Compiling for deployment:
 ```